microsoft/BotFramework-WebChat/samples/02.branding-styling-and-customization/g.send-timeout/README.md

 # Sample - Customize send timeout

-This sample shows how to customize send timeout.
+This sample shows how to customize the send timeout component.

 # Test out the hosted sample